Bradley Banda

-Bradley James Banda (born 20 January 1998) is a Gibraltarian semi-professional association football player, who currently plays as a goalkeeper for Europa and the Gibraltar national football team.
+Bradley James Banda (born 20 January 1998) is a Gibraltarian professional association football player, who currently plays as a goalkeeper for St Joseph's and the Gibraltar national football team.

 International career

 Banda earned his first senior call-up to the Gibraltar national football team in March 2018, while playing for Team Solent.
 On 11 October 2021, he made his international debut in a 6–0 defeat against the Netherlands, saving a penalty from Memphis Depay.
 He kept his first senior international clean sheet in his second game, a 0-0 draw against Grenada on 23 March 2022.